Table of Contents

 Due Days + Grace Days

-In Sonar, delinquency happens in two steps:
+Delinquency happens in two steps:

 1. The invoice becomes due.

-2. After the Grace Days pass, the account becomes delinquent and the delinquency process begins.
+2. After the Grace Days pass, the account becomes delinquent, and the delinquency process begins.

+Delinquency Billing uses several settings that work together.
 The main areas you may need to configure are:

+If a subscriber needs more time to pay, use Grace Until to choose a later delinquency date.
 Grace Until prevents the account from becoming delinquent until after the selected date has passed.
+You can think of it as "Grace Through" that date.

 If automatic late fees apply, they can still be added to the invoice even when Grace Until is set.